k-barton/komodor/README.md

 * code completion
 * syntax checking
 * R object browser (sidebar)
-* R toolbar
+* toolbar with commonly used commands
 * R help window inside Komodo
 * R package manager
+* change R working directory from Places
 * execute a JavaScript command in Komodo from within R (use `koCmd` function in R)

-**KomodoR** uses socket connection to communicate with **R**.
-No additional R packages are required.
-The socket server in R environment is implemented in Tcl, so your R installation needs to have Tcl capability (`capabilities("tcltk")`).
+A socket connection is used to communicate with **R**.
+No additional R packages are required, however the socket server in R environment is implemented in Tcl, so your R installation needs to have Tcl capability (`capabilities("tcltk")`).

 **Known issues:**

-* Output from R is displayed in the command output pane only at the end of operation
+* Output from R is displayed in the command output pane only at the end of operation (and this is unlikely to change with the current method of communication with R)
 * Debugging R's functions using `browser()`: code using `browser` executed from within Komodo interrupts the communication and no output will be displayed.
 Code containing `browser` calls should be used directly in R console.
-* Problems with connection with Komodo server in R may cause R will not exit properly (at least on Windows) and need to kill the process.
+* Problems with connection with Komodo server in R may cause R will not exit properly (at least on Windows) and need to kill the R process.
 * Syntax highlighting: when R is a sub-language (in Rd or Rmarkdown files), the colouring dissappears occassionally.
 This seems to be related to brace counting in UDL (spush_check/spop_check).
 * Minor bugs :
     * Preferences->R->R application: dissappears on refresh
     * R package manager: available packages list does not show
-    * R help window: search from address box does not work
+    * R help window: search from address bar does not work with current version of R
     * Dead bookmark margin click preference
     * Some preferences are unused
-    * On Komodo9 .R files open as Text
+    * On Komodo 9, .R files opened as "Text" (need to set language manually to "R")